samchungy/fastify-zod-openapi/README.md

   validatorCompiler,
 } from 'fastify-zod-openapi';
 import { z } from 'zod';
-import { type ZodOpenApiVersion, extendZodWithOpenApi } from 'zod-openapi';
+import { type ZodOpenApiVersion } from 'zod-openapi';

-extendZodWithOpenApi(z);

 const app = fastify();